eclipse-vertx/vert.x/core_manual_js.md

 For more information on configuring logging, please see the main manual.

+## Accessing environment variables from a Verticle

+You can access environment variables from a Verticle with the variable `vertx.env`.

 ## stdout and stderr in a Verticle

 The variables `stdout` and `stderr` are injected into all verticles.
 Unsurprisingly, you use these to print to stdout and stderr.